iEnis/Public-Addons/README.md

         </p>
     <p>
     <b>Public Addons</b> is a Minecraft: Bedrock Edition Project that Publishes a variety of TexturePacks, BehaviorPacks, Addons and Scripts for Educating Players that who are new to the Gametest API or Javascript.
-If you want to contribute to this project, feel free to fork this repository and submit a pull request.
+If you want to contribute to this project, feel free to fork this repository and submit a pull request, or join my Discord
   </p>
 </div>